 Tip: It is advised to hike the mountain in clear skies and decent weather.
-Depending on the type of hike you choose, it is advised to a lot most of the day for exploring Connemara.
+Depending on the type of hike you choose, it is advised to allot most of the day for exploring Connemara.

 Swooping down from the mountain of Slieve League, these cliffs are among the highest sea cliffs in Europe.
+Almost 3x the height of the Cliffs of Moher, these massive cliffs are not on most tourists’ radar.
 From the highest point on the cliffs, it’s a staggering 1,998 foot drop into the swirling Atlantic Ocean below.

 Tip: If you book a guided walk or hike of the cliffs, you will be able to experience insights into the local wildlife and spectacular geography.

 Grab a bite to eat at the Tí Linn Café before you go, which will set you up for the bracing walk ahead.
 Just like the Cliffs of Moher, the time you spend here is dependent on you but allow at least a couple hours to enjoy it all!

 Need more help with out what to see and do on your Ireland trip?